Google Kubernetes Engine (GKE)

 Don't want to use cert-manager?
 Manually provide the required certificates

-Cert-manager is used to generate a CA, and a key/cert pair which is configured for the following DNS names:
+You will need to generate a CA Certificate and key/cert pair for the following DNS names:

 apiVersion: v1